-After notification of acceptance, each team will participate in one 15-minute meet-and-greet Zoom call in December 2023.
+After notification of acceptance, each team will participate in one 15-minute meet-and-greet Zoom call in late September or early October 2024.

-Between January and March 2024, teams will participate in six 90-minute learning sessions.
-Each session, held on a Tuesday from 1 p.m. to 2:30 p.m.
+Between October and December 2024, teams will participate in six 90-minute learning sessions.
+Each session, held from 1:00 p.m. through 2:30 p.m.
 Eastern time, will include a presentation and discussion facilitated by expert faculty and time for participants to work with their teams on action planning.
 The learning collaborative curriculum includes the following topics:

-1. Session 1: Welcome and goal setting Jan.
-9, 2024 2.
-Session 2: Core Competencies Jan.
-23, 2024 3.
-Session 3: Strong Partnerships Feb.
-6, 2024 4.
-Session 4: Sound Business Model Feb.
-20, 2024 5.
-Session 5: High Quality Practice Feb.
-27, 2024 6.
-Session 6: Wrap up and action planning March 19, 2024
+Session 1: Welcome and SBHC Basics Tuesday, Oct.
+8, 2024

+Session 2: Strong Partnerships Tuesday, Oct.
+22, 2024

+Session 3: High-Quality Practice Wednesday, Nov.
+6, 2024 (note that this session will be on a Wednesday due to Election Day on Nov.
+5.)

+Session 4: Sound Business Model Tuesday, Nov.
+19, 2024

+5. Session 5: Core Competencies Tuesday, Dec.
+3, 2024 6.
+Session 6: Wrap up and Action Planning Tuesday, Dec.
+17, 2024

-In April 2024, each team will participate in one 60-minute coaching call.
+Over the course of the learning collaborative, each team will have the option to participate in one 60-minute coaching call.
 These calls will support teams in assessing their progress and updating their action plans.

-In June 2024, each team will participate in one 30-minute follow-up call to share their progress and receive additional support from SBHA.
+In March or April 2025, each team will participate in one 30-minute follow-up call to share their progress and receive additional support from SBHA.